On torsion in the homology of the Torelli group: Introduction

 \begin{remark} If \(k > 2g - 3\), the group \(H_k^{\mathrm{ab,sep}}(\I_g)\) is trivial, since there are no abelian cycles of the form \(\A(T_{\delta_1}, \dots, T_{\delta_k})\).
 Indeed, a simple Euler characteristic argument shows that \(S_g\) admits at most \(2g - 3\) pairwise disjoint, pairwise nonisotopic separating simple closed curves. \end{remark}

-\begin{remark} Vautaw~\cite{vautaw} showed that any abelian subgroup of \(\I_g\) has rank at most \(2g - 3\).
-Hence, the subgroup of \(H_k(\I_g)\) generated by abelian cycles is trivial for \(2g - 3 < k \leq 3g - 5\), and therefore is not of interest. \end{remark}
+\begin{remark} Vautaw~\cite{vautaw} showed that any abelian subgroup of the Torelli group \(\I_g\) has rank at most \(2g - 3\).
+Since \(\I_g\) is torsion-free, the subgroup of \(H_k(\I_g)\) generated by abelian cycles is trivial for \(2g - 3 < k \leq 3g - 5\), and hence is not of interest. \end{remark}

 \begin{corollary} The subgroup \(H_k^{\mathrm{ab,sep}}(\I_g) \subset H_k(\I_g)\) is finitely generated if and only if there are only finitely many distinct abelian cycles of the form \(\A(T_{\delta_1}, \dots, T_{\delta_k})\).
 In particular, if there are infinitely many such abelian cycles, then \(H_k(\I_g)\) is not finitely generated. \end{corollary}